sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 It was obvious that he was very embarrassed.
 When I asked him what he was doing, he smiled guiltily and then put the parcel on the desk.
-He explained that his diet was so strict that he had to reward himself occasionally.
+He explained that his diet was so strict that he had to reward(奖励) himself occasionally.
 Then he showed me the contents of the parcel.
 It contained five large bars of chocolate and three bags of sweets!